Building Inspection Division

 2012 International Code Adoption

-Any permit issued prior to August 26, 2014 will be inspected under the 2009 codes.
-Any plans submitted before August 26, 2014 will be reviewed and inspected under the 2009 codes throughout the project even if the permits are obtained after August 26th.
+Any permit issued prior to August 26, 2014 will be inspected under the 2009 I codes for Building, Existing Building, Residential, Plumbing, Mechanical, Fuel Gas and the 2000 Energy.
+Any plans submitted before August 26, 2014 will be reviewed and inspected under the codes listed above throughout the project even if the permits are obtained after August 26th.

 Plans submittals and permit requests on or after August 26, 2014 will be reviewed and inspected under the 2012 codes.